 In the end, we didn’t spend as much on tips as I was expecting to, which was a relief for me.
 This was supposed to be a cheap girls trip after all!

-WHEN IN DOUBT, even in regular travel (aka not all inclusive) if I’m not sure if I should leave a tip, I try to figure out if the person makes a minimum wage or not.
+WHEN IN DOUBT, even in regular travel (aka not all-inclusive) if I’m not sure if I should leave a tip, I try to figure out if the person makes a minimum wage or not.
 For instance, here in America, most servers are paid just a few dollars an hour, so they need tips to make a living wage.
-But maids that clean your hotel room are usually paid a fair hourly wage, so I don’t think it’s necessary to tip maids.
+But maids that clean your hotel room are usually paid a fair hourly wage, so not everyone tips and I think that’s ok.
+I think tipping in all-inclusive can already cause a lot of confusion and stress and really, just keep doing you.

 SO, in conclusion, even if your package includes tips, leaving tips can drastically increase your service and experience in certain places, especailly if you dine at the same restaurants over and over again.
 The waiters remember you!
 But for any place, tip at your own discretion and when you feel like it is deserved (not because you feel like you have to.)